-If you expect your tax bracket to decline when you retire, the Roth 401(k) loses some of its appeal, but it's still the superior option for many savers—even those who are close to retirement, says Stuart Ritter, financial planner for T. Rowe Price.
+If you expect your tax bracket to decline when you retire, the Roth 401(k) loses some of its appeal, but it's still the superior option for many savers—even those who are close to retirement.
 If you take withdrawals from taxable and tax-deferred accounts and leave the money in the Roth for decades, tax-free earnings will continue to pile up.

-If you plan to withdraw money from the Roth within ten years and you expect your tax bracket to drop significantly in retirement, then you might come out ahead with a traditional 401(k) plan, Ritter says.
+If you plan to withdraw money from the Roth within 10 years and you expect your tax bracket to drop significantly in retirement, then you might come out ahead with a traditional 401(k) plan.
 But you'd lose the flexibility to take tax-free withdrawals for major expenses, such as home repairs or medical bills.
 And a large withdrawal from a tax-deferred account will increase your taxable income, which could affect everything from taxes on your Social Security benefits to the size of your Medicare premiums.
 Those worries disappear with a Roth because withdrawals are tax-free.

-Convert your 401(k)?
 The law now allows employees to convert funds from a traditional 401(k) plan to a Roth 401(k), if the plan allows it.
-About 50% of large employers offer a Roth 401(k), according to human resources consultant Aon Hewitt.
-Of those employers, 27% allow in-plan conversions, and an additional 16% expect to add that option this year.
+About half of employers offer a Roth 401(k), according to 2017 data from Transamerica Center for Retirement Studies.

 You'll have to pay taxes in the year you convert, just as you would if you converted a traditional IRA to a Roth.
 Plus, a large conversion could bump you into a higher tax bracket.
 Note that unlike converting from a traditional IRA to a Roth, you can't change your mind and undo a 401(k) conversion to a Roth.